ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 The following examples demonstrate the request to the `endpoint-cost-pv` resource and the corresponding response.

-Again, the request uses the path vector cost type in the `cost-type` field, and queries the Maximum Reservable Bandwidth ANE property.
+The request uses the path vector cost type in the `cost-type` field, and queries the Maximum Reservable Bandwidth ANE property and the Persistent Entity property.

 The response consists of two parts.
 The first part returns the array of ANE identifiers for each valid source and destination pair.

-The second part returns the property map that maps all ANE identifiers to their `maxresbw` properties.
+The second part returns the requested properties of ANEs in the first part.
+The "ane:NET001" element contains an HTTP proxy entity, which can be further used by the client.
+Since it does not contain a `maxresbw` property, the client SHOULD assume it does NOT support bandwidth reservation but will NOT become a traffic bottleneck, as specified in [](#maxresbw).

 ```
 POST /endpointcost/pv HTTP/1.1